-Explicit instruction involves clearly explaining and modeling reading skills and providing examples coupled with opportunities for guided and independent practice, so students fully understand the concepts (Moats, 2019).
+Explicit instruction involves clearly explaining and modeling reading skills and providing examples coupled with opportunities for guided and independent practice so students fully understand the concepts (Moats, 2019).
 Systematic and cumulative instruction is teaching and explaining how pieces fit into the whole using a scope and sequence for instruction moving from easier to more complex concepts (Moats, 2019).
 Each concept builds on the other in reading development.
 Early literacy instruction includes hands-on, engaging, and multimodal instruction (Moats, 2019).
 Manipulatives and gestures are used to teach and provide practice with reading foundational skills and build memory through application and associations (Moats, 2019).
-Incorporating the four language domains through multi-modal instruction supports language learning (Moats, 2019).
-The teacher is continuously monitoring, diagnosing, and responding to students' learning and responses and can adjust instruction as needed (Moats, 2019).
+Incorporating the four language domains through multimodal instruction supports language learning (Moats, 2019).
+The teacher continuously monitors, diagnoses, and responds to students' learning and responses and can adjust instruction as needed (Moats, 2019).

-A Science of Reading for Emergent Bilinguals Framework
+A Science of Reading for English Learners Framework

-In a review of the SOR for emergent bilinguals, Nogueron (2020) states that the current SOR practices for English literacy are not enough for emergent bilinguals and suggests that the knowledge base about, and best practices for, emergent bilinguals be incorporated into their instructional programming.
-In particular, emergent bilinguals can use translanguaging, or flexible language use sometimes referred to as codeswitching, to help them derive meaning from text, contrast languages, and develop language for academic contexts (Nogueron, 2020).
-Comparing and contrasting languages through syntactical and contextual analysis helps emergent bilinguals deepen language knowledge (Nogueron, 2020).
+In a review of the SOR for ELs, Nogueron (2020) states that the current SOR practices for English literacy are not enough for ELs and suggests that the knowledge base about and best practices for ELs be incorporated into their instructional programming.
+ELs can use translanguaging or flexible language, sometimes referred to as codeswitching, to help them derive meaning from text, contrast languages, and develop language for academic contexts (Nogueron, 2020).
+Comparing and contrasting languages through syntactical and contextual analysis helps ELs deepen language knowledge (Nogueron, 2020).

-Drawing attention to language similarities and differences and making cross-linguistic connections is an important component of biliteracy instruction (Cardenas-Hagan et al., 2007; Escamilla et al., 2014).
+Drawing attention to language similarities and differences and making crosslinguistic connections is an important component of biliteracy instruction (Cardenas-Hagan et al., 2007; Escamilla et al., 2014).
 Metalanguage, or making connections between two languages, enables students to leverage language to express meaning (Escamilla et al., 2014).
-In biliteracy contexts, metalanguage development includes intentional preplanned opportunities to compare languages through bidirectional analyses (Escamilla et al., 2014).
-Teachers need expertise in "orthographic, phonemic, semantic, and alphabetic similarities and differences between L1 and L2" to support "development and transfer of skills across languages" (Cardenas-Hagan et al., 2007, p.
+In biliteracy contexts, metalanguage development includes intentional pre-planned opportunities to compare languages through bidirectional analyses (Escamilla et al., 2014).
+Teachers need expertise in "orthographic, phonemic, semantic, and alphabetic similarities and differences between L1 and L2" to support "development and transfer of skills across languages"(Cardenas-Hagan et al., 2007, p.
 256).
 Making metalinguistic connections supports biliteracy development.

-Holistic assessment is a recommended practice for emergent bilinguals.
+Holistic assessment is a recommended practice for ELs.
 Assessing in the native language and English and comparing the results "provides a fuller and more robust picture of a student's achievement" (Hopewell & Escamilla, 2014, p.
 74).
-Interdisciplinary collaboration is needed to design a framework that incorporates the most effective strategies for emergent bilinguals in different program models.
-Interdisciplinary discussions about effective SOR literacy practices for bilingual education, dual language education, and English language development must occur to design an effective SOR for emergent bilinguals' framework.
+Interdisciplinary collaboration is needed to design a framework incorporating the most effective strategies for ELs in different program models.
+Interdisciplinary discussions about effective SOR literacy practices for bilingual education, dual language education, and English language development must occur to design an effective SOR for ELs framework.

-Emergent bilinguals in New Mexico are instructed in various bilingual multicultural education programs (BMEPs).
-Determining what components of the SOR work for emergent bilinguals in different BMEPs is critical to effective literacy instruction for emergent bilinguals in New Mexico.
-The Structured Literacy New Mexico initiative is the cornerstone of literacy instruction for all students in New Mexico and a good foundation for development of a SOR for emergent bilinguals' framework.
-The framework must be augmented with Spanish and biliteracy research-based practices that are congruent with Structured Literacy, and should not contradict proven SOR practices that work for ELs.
-Specific use of Spanish literacy or biliteracy research-based practices will differ across programs.
-The approach to early reading subskill development (i.e., phonological awareness and phonics) for Spanish literacy is different than English literacy, and instructional differences are expected.
-What should be constant is the use of a Structured Literacy approach to instruct emergent bilinguals in all BMEPs for English literacy and for components of Spanish literacy.
-For example, in the areas of oral language development, fluency, vocabulary, and decoding, the same Structured Literacy approach can be used for reading instruction in both languages.
-Each BMEP has the goal of EL English proficiency and therefore should align English reading instruction to this approach.
+ELs in New Mexico are instructed in various bilingual multicultural education programs (BMEPs).
+Determining what components of the SOR work for ELs in different BMEPs is critical to effective literacy instruction for ELs in New Mexico.
+The Structured Literacy New Mexico initiative is the cornerstone of literacy instruction for all students in New Mexico and a good foundation for development of a SOR for ELs framework.
+The framework must be augmented with Spanish and biliteracy research-based practices congruent with Structured Literacy and should not contradict proven SOR practices that work for ELs.
+Specific use of Spanish literacy or biliteracy researchbased practices will differ across programs.
+The approach to early reading subskill development (i.e., phonological awareness and phonics) for Spanish literacy differs from English literacy, and instructional differences are expected.